July 3rd, 2019|

 The tangled DuPont PFAS web continues to unravel, and it appears that the company just has not learned their lesson.

-If this proves to be true, DuPont nefariously, decidedly, and knowingly created the Chemours company to strictly offload the weight of their environmental impact liability and costs.
+If this proves to be true, DuPont nefariously and knowingly created the Chemours company to offload the weight of their environmental liability and shift the blame.

 What Are The Health Risks of PFAS Chemicals?